-For the 2016-2017 reporting period, LKI has submitted or will submit BPP self-assessments on all of its global entities and facilities.
+For the 2018-2019 reporting period, LKI will submit BPP self-assessments on all of its global entities and facilities in the spring.
 SGS, the independent BPP verifier, monitors the assessments and conducts onsite verification visits at LKIøs world headquarters in New York, at Lazare Kaplan Belgium, Lazare Kaplan Hong Kong, Lazare Kaplan Japan, and at LKIøs diamond cutting factory, NamGem in Namibia.

-In its BPP Assurance Program Statement of Sightholder Best Practice Principles Compliance Status dated March 1, 2016, SGS, the independent verifier wrote:
+In its BPP Assurance Program Statement of De Beers Best Practice Principles Compliance Status dated 9 March 2018, SGS, the independent verifier wrote:

-(LKI) has been actively involved in the De Beers Best Practice Principles since the initial cycle in 2005.
+\tilde{o} (LKI) has been actively involved in the De Beers Best Practice Principles since the initial cycle in 2005.
 As part of each cycle the Sightholders are required to submit self-assessment workbooks for all the owned facilities and for contractors with whom they represent 75% or more of their output.
 These workbooks are reviewed by SGS for completeness, and evidence is tested in relation to the compliance starts declared.
 Further, a sample of facilities is visited to conduct a full on-site verification.

-In the 2015 cycle, a sample from the Sightholderø submission of self-assessment workbooks was selected for a more in-depth review as well as one facility being selected for a 3rd party verification visit.
-No material breaches, major or minor infringements have been found through these processes and the Group is therefore compliant with requirements of this programme.
+In the 2017 cycle, a sample from the Sightholderøs submission of self-assessment workbooks was selected for a more in-depth review.
+In addition, the Groupøs RJC recertification was due at the end of February 2018 and as a result, three onsite visits were undertaken to cover the BPP 3rd party verification and the RJC recertification.
+No material breaches, major or minor infringements have been found through these processes and the Group is therefore compliant with requirements of the BPP and a further three yearsøcertification has been achieved.ö